eslint/eslint/docs/rules/space-before-function-parentheses.md

 };
 ```

-The following patterns are not considered warnings when configured `"always"`:
+The following patterns are not considered problems when configured `"always"`:

 ```js
 function foo () {